peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-USRP.md

 - Enable to *USRP Source* stream.
 You will need to reroute the inputs to the *Delay* and *Multiply Const* blocks from the newly enabled *Low Pass Filter*.

-{% include alert.html title="Deliverable Question 2" class="info" content="Which blocks from the *File Source* stream are replaced with the *USRP Source* block?
-Which blocks are replaced with the *Low Pass Filter* block?" %}
+{% include alert.html title="Deliverable Question 2" class="info" content="Which blocks from the *File Source* stream are replaced with the *USRP Source* block?" %}

 {% include alert.html title="Deliverable Question 3" class="info" content="What is the transition width of the low pass filter used on the USRP's output?
 Why was this value chosen?
 (Hint: Consider FM Broadcast channel spacings.)" %}